Potsdam Conference: Relationships among leaders

 A number of changes had taken place in the five months since the Yalta Conference and greatly affected the relationships among the leaders.
 The Soviets occupied Central and Eastern Europe.
 The Baltic states were forcibly reincorporated into the USSR, while the Red Army also occupied Poland, Czechoslovakia, Hungary, Bulgaria, and Romania.
 Refugees fled from those countries.
 Stalin had set up a puppet communist government in Poland, insisted that his control of Eastern Europe was a defensive measure against possible future attacks, and claimed that it was a legitimate sphere of Soviet influence.

 Winston Churchill, who had served for most of the war as British prime minister in a coalition government, was replaced during the conference by Clement Attlee.
 Churchill's government had a Soviet policy since the early 1940s that differed considerably from Franklin D. Roosevelt's and believed Stalin to be a "devil"-like tyrant, who led a vile system.
-A general election was held in the United Kingdom on 5 July 1945, but its results were delayed to allow the votes of armed forces personnel to be counted in their home constituencies.
-The outcome became known during the conference, when Attlee became the new prime minister.
+A general election had been held in the United Kingdom on 5 July 1945, but its results were delayed to allow the votes of armed forces personnel serving overseas to be counted in their home constituencies.
+The outcome became known on 26 July during the conference, when Attlee became the new prime minister.

-Roosevelt had died on 12 April 1945, and US Vice-President Harry Truman assumed the presidency, which saw VE Day (Victory in Europe) within a month and VJ Day (Victory in Japan) on the horizon.
+Roosevelt had died on 12 April 1945, and US Vice–President Harry Truman assumed the presidency, which saw VE Day (Victory in Europe) within a month and VJ Day (Victory in Japan) on the horizon.

 William Bullitt had been ambassador to the Soviet Union until 1936, and ambassador to France until 1940, until having a falling out with Roosevelt and a demotion in the State Department.
-He later claimed Roosevelt told him in January 1943 with regards to potential Soviet domination over eastern Europe - "I just have a hunch that Stalin is not that kind of a man....
-I think that if I give him everything I possibly can and ask for nothing from him in return, 'noblesse oblige', he won't try to annex anything and will work with me for a world of democracy and peace.".
+He later claimed Roosevelt told him in January 1943 with regards to potential Soviet domination over eastern Europe—"I just have a hunch that Stalin is not that kind of a man. ...
+I think that if I give him everything I possibly can and ask for nothing from him in return, 'noblesse oblige', he won't try to annex anything and will work with me for a world of democracy and peace."
 Bullitt wrote a memo criticizing FDR and his focus on Europe over Asia, which was published in the press in May 1943.